no2chem/bigint-hash/README.md

 can replace references to Node.js's API with bigint-hash.

 - __High performance.__ bigint-hash aims to be the fastest way to obtain a hash in Node.js, using N-API bindings to optimized libraries whenever possible.
-This results in up to a 7x speedup over existing libraries.
+This results in up to a 7x speedup over existing libraries, even when not using bigint.
+See benchmarks [here](https://github.com/no2chem/bigint-hash#performance).

 - __Support for a wide variety of hash algorithms.__ bigint-hash currently supports MD5 and the SHA-1, SHA-2 family of
 hashing algorithms (with OpenSSL) and SHA-3 and Keccak (through the eXtended Keccak Code Package).
 More algorithms may